How To File An IRS Offer In Compromise To Get Tax Relief

 - Initial payment (non-refundable) for each Form 656.

-Select a payment option
+Select payment option For Offer In Compromise

 Understand The IRS Offer In Compromise Process